DIY Cat Furniture Inspiration

 I was just gonna attach the fabric straight to the tube.
 Then I realized that I could see the writing on the tube thru the fabric.
 So, I used some white spray paint to cover the writing and that did the trick.

 Then I attached the fabric using hot glue.
-I wrapped the fabric around the tube openings and finished off the edges by hot glueing a strip of ribbon to the inside edge.
+I wrapped the fabric around the tube openings and finished off the edges by hot gluing a strip of ribbon to the inside edge.
 I think you could just as easily use duct tape instead of ribbon for a nice finished look.

 You might like this…